tomer-erez/Psychoacoustic-adverserial-attacks/README.md

 with a focus on crafting **perturbations that are difficult for humans to perceive** but significantly degrade model performance.

-We investigate how different norm types (e.g. Total variation, Signal to noise ratio, equal loudness contours) and perturbation sizes affect both the model's predictions and the human perceptibility of the perturbation.
+We investigate how different norm types (e.g. Total variation, Signal to noise ratio, equal loudness contours) and perturbation size affect both the model's predictions and the human perceptibility of the perturbation.
 Our goal is to develop attacks that are **effective yet stealthy** — confusing the model while remaining inaudible to the human ear.

 targeted(encourage a malicious command, e.g. "delete all files") and untargeted attacks can be run.